patent22/kaldi_recipes/Korean_FA/README.md

 4. Textgrid(s) will be saved into data directoy.

+### NOTICE

+1. Do not copy or use audio files in the example directory for other purposes.
+However deleting them is allowed.
+2. Report bugs or provide any recommendation to us through the following email addresses.

 ### CONTACTS
 ---
-Report bugs or provide any recommendation to us through the following email addresses.

 Hyungwon Yang / hyung8758@gmail.com
 Jaekoo Kang / jaekoo.jk@gmail.com